I help SaaS teams fix slow, unreliable APIs without rewriting everything.

 You are firefighting instead of building

-Latency spikes, brittle integrations, and unclear ownership keep dragging engineers back into incident mode.
+Latency spikes, brittle integrations, and unclear ownership keep pulling engineers back into incident mode.

-Every release feels risky because API behaviour is inconsistent, debugging is slow, and the root causes stay murky.
+Every release feels risky because API behaviour is inconsistent, debugging takes too long, and root causes stay murky.

-You know the platform needs attention, but replacing everything would slow delivery even more.
+You know the platform needs work, but replacing everything would cost more time than you have.

-The goal is not consulting theatre.
-It is to get clear on what is actually broken, fix the highest-leverage issues first, and leave the team with better habits than it had before.
+No consulting theatre.
+Get clear on what is actually broken, fix the highest-leverage issues first, and leave the team with better habits than it started with.

 Diagnose